MengshaLiu/realtime-crypto-data-streaming-DE/README.md

 - [Architecture](#architecture)

 ## Introduction
 This Project aims to build an end-to-end streaming data engineering pipeline to capture transaction data from major cryptocurrency exchange platforms in near real-time.
-It covers each stage from data ingestion to processing and finally to storing, leveraging Python, Kafka, Pyspark and Amazon Web services(AWS).
+It covers each stage from data ingestion to processing and finally to storing, leveraging Python, airflow, Kafka, Pyspark and Amazon Web services(AWS).
 ## Architecture
 ![Project Architecture](architecture.png)